-A new change was approved in late 2014 by the Food and Drug Administration (FDA) that will affect how pregnant and breastfeeding women understand the safety of the medications they take.
+A change was approved in late 2014 by the Food and Drug Administration (FDA) that will affect how pregnant and breastfeeding women understand the safety of the medications they take.

 Up until this new change, drugs fell into the following categories when it came to the safety of use (and the concern for birth defects) in pregnancy:

 - Category A: Adequate and good quality studies have failed to show harm to a developing fetus (therefore, considered very safe).

 - Category B: Studies in animals have not shown harm, but good quality studies in humans don’t exist.

 - Category C: Animal studies have shown some negative effects, and human studies don’t exist.
 However, the benefit of use may outweigh the potential harm.

 - Category D: There is evidence of risk to the fetus from human studies, but they are not high quality studies.
 Again, benefits of use may outweigh possible harms.

 - Category X: Studies in animals and humans show definite harm to developing fetuses and use should be avoided.

 How confusing are those categories?
 Even more confusing is that the majority of drugs fall into Category C, which can leave a pregnant woman wondering if the medication she’s been prescribed is really safe or not.
 For example, a very common stool softener used in pregnancy called docusate is in Category C. Considering that the average pregnant woman takes 3-5 medications during her pregnancy, making their safety more clear is certainly a necessity.